iltommi/qdb-documentation/source/api/php.rst

 This will reduce the number of network request and it will be faster by orders of magnitudes.

+You may download the PHP API from the quasardb site or from GitHub at `https://github.com/bureau14/qdb-api-php <https://github.com/bureau14/qdb-api-php>`_.

 Requirements and Installation
 -----------------------------